Live Roles

 Notification Channel

-Select a Discord channel to receive notifications when members go live.
+Select a Discord channel to receive live role notifications.

 Leave empty to disable notifications (role assignment still works).